ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

   Generate the password to be used in ansible-vault encrypt/decrypt process and ecrypt it in using GPG

+  - Step 1.
+Install pwgen packet

+      ```shell
+      sudo apt install pwgen
+      ```

-  - Step 1: Generate Vault password and encrypt it using GPG.
+  - Step 2: Generate Vault password and encrypt it using GPG.
 Store the result as a file in $HOME/.vault

     ```shell
     mkdir -p $HOME/.vault